-Little Mountain Residential Care & Housing Society
+Little Mountain Long-Term Care & Housing Society

 There is a kitchen area on each floor and a fully equipped resident’s kitchen on the main floor.
 A hairdresser, podiatrist and optometrist can provide on-site services, with some limitations.